Conch (people): Florida Keys

 By extension, the term Conch has also been applied to the descendants of Bahamian immigrants in Florida.
 Bahamians began visiting the Florida Keys in the 18th century to catch turtles, cut timber, and salvage wrecks.
 During the 19th century and the first half of the 20th century, most of the permanent residents in the Florida Keys outside of Key West, and many in Key West, were Bahamian in origin.
 Conch was reported to be a term of distinction for Bahamians in Key West in the 1880s.

 The white Bahamians in the keys continued to be known as Conchs.
-A WPA produced Guide to Florida noted that both Conchs and black Bahamians in Key West spoke with a "Cockney accent".
-Other residents of the Florida Keys, especially in Key West, began calling themselves Conchs, and the term is now applied generally to all residents of Key West such as in Conch Republic.
+The 1939 WPA Guide to Florida produced by the Works Progress Administration (WPA) noted that both Conchs and black Bahamians in Key West spoke with a "Cockney accent".
+Other residents of the Florida Keys, especially in Key West, began calling themselves Conchs, and the term is now applied generally to persons born in Key West.
+The term is also used for the Conch Republic.
 To distinguish between natives and non-natives, the terms "Salt Water Conch" (native) and "Fresh Water Conch" (non-native) have been used.
 Newcomers become "Fresh Water Conchs" after seven years.